MarkusG/modded-minecraft-notes/common/transitioning-from-1.7.10-to-1.10.2.md

 I'll update this with a more descriptive description when I get a little more experience with it.
 TL;DR: You send a rocket to an asteroid, it mines ores from the asteroid, and brings them back to Earth.

 This cannot mine very many ore types depending on server configuration.
 Our server is set to the default, which makes asteroids contain Iron, Gold, Copper, Tin, and Redstone.

+## RFTools - Builder Block/Quarry Card ##

+Basically an Ender quarry but easier.
+You give it RF and it mines a large piece of land and deposits the products into an inventory above it.
+This will only load the chunk in which it exists and the chunk it's mining, so it's safe to use from a server resource perspective.

 # 6. Storage #